Media strategy for

 Blacklight Media & Analytics • New York

 11+ years at an independent agency managing $50M+ in combined B2C and B2B marketing budgets.
-Led acquisition strategy for ING DIRECT, Capital One, OneMain Financial, BBVA, and UMGC.
-Built and led a global team crafting full-funnel campaigns across financial services and education.
+Clients included Auxilium Pharmaceuticals, Capital One, OneMain Financial, and other healthcare-related brands.
+Led acquisition strategy for ING DIRECT, BBVA, and UMGC.
+Built and led a global team crafting full-funnel campaigns across financial services, healthcare, and education.

 FinServ Healthcare B2B/B2C Partner